micmejia/bible-dump/AMPC/Genesis/Gen 20.md

-Now Abraham journeyed from there toward the [^a]South country (the Negeb) and dwelt between Kadesh and Shur; and he lived temporarily in Gerar.
+Now Abraham journeyed from there toward the South country (the Negeb) and dwelt between Kadesh and Shur; and he lived temporarily in Gerar.